I am Erin Morrison with Erin Morrison Photography and these marketing ideas will change your life!

 2. Post Reviews to Google

-One of the most underutilized free aspects of marketing is Google My Business.
+One of the most underutilized free marketing ideas is Google My Business.
 But most business owners don’t utilize this service to its full potential.
 As business owners, we are always asking for reviews from our past clients.
 But have you ever thought to give a review?

 Millions of potential customers are searching for information on Google.
 And they can find your business without even specifically searching for you.
 For example, as a Knoxville wedding photographer, I work at several wedding venues.
 After each new venue that I shoot at, I go and leave a review.
 And yes, it’s a five-star review (remember to be kind).

 The best part about reviews?
 I can leave photos of my work in the review as well.
 My reviews have been viewed thousands of times, and the photos almost double that!
-How amazing is that?
+How amazing is that for a marketing idea?

 3. Post Photos to Google Locations